ramazanemreosmanoglu/ales/README.md

 This project isn't using virtual environments, so make sure that Django and Python 3.9 installed on your computer.

-Now, let's set NextJS server up:
+Now, let's start NextJS server:

 ```
 cd .. # Go to root directory of project
 npm run dev
 ```

-API Url's will be moved to environment file, but now you should make sure that NextJS using right url to access django api.
+API Url's will moved to environment file in the future, but for now you should make sure that NextJS using right url to access django api.

 Now, go to 127.0.0.1:3000 and it should be working.